JonathanGurebo/UITextFieldLimit/README.md

 * Set the text length limit
 * Paste prevention
 * Displays a label of left characters inside the textfield, get hidden when you stop editing.
+* DELEGATE methods to know when the user reaches the limit and more.
 * Shake animation when no characters left.

 Copy the UITextFieldLimit.h and UITextFieldLimit.m files to your xcode project.